 Aga Khan Foundation U.S.A. (the "Foundation") incorporated on October 9, 1981, is a non-profit, non-denominational, international development agency working in Asia and Africa to find sustainable solutions to the complex problems causing global poverty.
-The Foundation's principal sources of financial support are grants and contributions from individuals, government agencies, domestic and foreign corporations, and foundations, including the Aga Khan Foundation established in Geneva, Switzerland.
-The Foundation's headquarters is located in Washington, D.C.
+The Foundation's principal sources of financial support are grants and contributions from individuals, government agencies, domestic and foreign corporations, and foundations, including the Aga Khan Foundation ("AKF") established in Geneva, Switzerland.
+The Foundation is a member of the Aga Khan Development Network ("AKDN")